IzzieCorley/game-class-project/README.md

 # game-class-project
 The Python code for the group project I completed as the final project for my college class, CS 102, "Multimedia Computing".
 A point-and-click RPG using PyGame Zero.

+HOW TO USE: Unzip the attached "Game" zip file.
+Open the python "game.py" file in an IDE with Pygame Zero's "pgzero" package installed.
+Run the file, and a new window will be opened for the game to run on.

-HOW TO USE: Press enter to progress through text boxes.
+HOW TO PLAY: Press enter to progress through text boxes.
 Click on the screen to move or interact with objects.

 This game is not 100% complete.
 However, it was close enough to our original goals to fulfill the requirements for the project.
 The following is copied and pasted from the class syllabus website: